 <li>Adult detention or the county jail</li>

 <li>Search and Rescue</li>

 The Navajo County Sheriff's office also sponsors a unit for auxiliary volunteers who help the sheriffs deputies and other law enforcement in the community as needed.
 The program helps save the taxpayers of Navajo County money each year.

-The website for the Navajo County Sheriff’s office also has links on it that serve the community.
+The website for the Navajo County Sheriff's office also has links on it that serves the community.
 Some of the links to the services offered by the office include:

 Community members can also find agendas for past county meetings and links to the local court system on the sheriff's web page.

 The Navajo County sheriff has the primary goal of providing everyone who lives in or visits the county with a safe environment.
 He and his staff accomplish this by using innovative methods and resources while still being sensitive to the needs and wants of the community.

 They also aim to respond to all calls made by county residents and visitors in a timely and professional manner.
 They make it a priority to serve with dignity, respect, and compassion.
 They also base all of their decision while serving on the highest of ethics and the most stringent of moral codes.
 The sheriff, deputies, and others who work there accept all responsibility for the department's actions.

 The Navajo County Sheriff office also works proactively with people who live in the county and its cities to provide effective leadership while providing quality services.
 The staff in the department view the responsibilities they have as a promise of maintaining the public's trust.